Vilnis Ķirsis

-Vilnis Ķirsis (born 20 August 1980), is a Latvian politician, economist, businessman, and former Mayor of Riga.
-He is a member of the Riga City Council.
+Vilnis Ķirsis (born 20 August 1980), is a Latvian politician, economist and businessman, who had served as one of the Deputy Mayors of the Riga City Council since 2025.
+Previously, he was the Mayor of Riga from 2023 to 2025.

 He had been a member of the Riga City Council, and was also a member of the Saeima in two convocations.
-He represents the "Unity" party, and was previously a member of the Reform Party.
+He represents the Unity party, and was previously a member of the Reform Party.

-After the resignation of the chairman of the Riga City Council, Mārtiņš Staķis, as one of the vice-chairmen, he was approved as acting chairman of the Riga City Council.